Smartphones are probably the most useful gadgets ever designed but, unfortunately, not the safest.

 If you really want to figure out who hacked your phone, we will always recommend that you report your case to local law enforcement.

-What To Do If Your Phone Has Been Hacked
+What To Do If Your Phone Is Hacked

 Here is what you need to do if your phone has been hacked:

-Change all of your passwords beginning with those that are most important.
+Change all of your passwords, starting with the ones that are most important.

-Drop your public WiFi connection and make sure you’ve disabled automatic WiFi (your phone automatically reconnects to saved WiFi hotspots).
+Drop all your public WiFi connections and make sure you’ve disabled the automatic WiFi feature (your phone automatically reconnects to WiFi hotspots you saved).